FrancisBanville/ms_interpreting_probabilities/README.md

 Experience (CREATE) program, through the Computational Biodiversity Science and Services (BIOS²) program.
-A special thank to all members of the Black Holes and Revelations working group (organized by BIOS²) for their insightful discussions and valuable feedbacks on this manuscript.
+A special thank to all members of the Black Holes and Revelations working group (organized by BIOS²) for their insightful discussions and valuable feedback on this manuscript.

 # References